The monument to the Second Connecticut Battery is south of Gettysburg on Hancock Avenue. (39.80375° N, 77.2346° W; map)

 The battery's commander at the Battle of Gettysburg was Captain John William Sterling, a Bridgeport merchant.
 It brought 106 men to the field, of whom three were wounded and two missing.

-The Second Battery was armed with four 14-pounder James Rifles and two 12-pounder howitzers, the only Federal battery to be armed with either type of piece at Gettysburg.
-It was assigned to the 2nd Volunteer Brigade of the Army Artillery Reserve.
+The Second Battery was armed with four 14-pounder James Rifles and two 12-pounder howitzers.
+It was the only Federal battery to be armed with either type at Gettysburg.
+The battery was assigned to the 2nd Volunteer Brigade of the Army Artillery Reserve.

 From the front of the monument: